Lebanese Druze: History

 The relationship between the Druze and Christians in Lebanon has been characterized by harmony and coexistence, with amicable relations between the two groups prevailing throughout history, with the exception of some periods, including the 1860 Mount Lebanon civil war.
+Similarly, the relationship between the Druze and Muslims in Lebanon was initially shaped by coexistence and a social hierarchy that crossed religious lines.
+However, according to historian Ussama Makdisi, religious differentiation and sectarian tensions intensified particularly during the nineteenth century, following the Egyptian invasion, the decline of the Shihab emirate, Ottoman Tanzimat reforms, and increased European political intervention.

-Historically the relationship between the Druze and Muslims has been characterized by intense conflict and persecution by the Muslims.
 The Druze faith is often classified as a branch of 10th-century Isma'ilism.
-Even though the faith originally developed out of Isma'ilism, most Druze do not identify as Muslims, The Druze have frequently experienced persecution by different Muslim regimes such as the Shia Fatimid Caliphate, Sunni Ottoman Empire, and Egypt Eyalet.
+Even though the faith originally developed out of Isma'ilism, most Druze do not identify as Muslims.
+As such, the Druze have frequently experienced persecution by different Islamic regimes such as the Shia Fatimid Caliphate, Sunni Ottoman Empire, and Egypt Eyalet.
 The persecution of the Druze included massacres, demolishing Druze prayer houses and holy places and forced conversion to Islam.
-Those were no ordinary killings in the Druze's narrative, they were meant to eradicate the whole community according to the Druze narrative.
+Those were no ordinary killings, they were meant to eradicate the whole community according to the Druze narrative.

 The Druze community in Lebanon played an important role in the formation of the modern state, and although they are a minority, they play an important role in the Lebanese political scene.
 Before and during the Lebanese Civil War (1975–90), the Druze were predominantly in favor of Pan-Arabism and the Palestinian cause as represented by the PLO.
 Most of the community supported the Progressive Socialist Party formed by their leader Kamal Jumblatt, and they fought alongside other leftist and Palestinian parties against the Lebanese Front that was mainly constituted of Christians.
 After the assassination of Kamal Jumblatt on 16 March 1977, his son Walid Jumblatt took the leadership of the party.
 He played an important role in preserving his father's legacy after winning the Mountain War and sustained the existence of the Druze community during the sectarian bloodshed that lasted until 1990.